-Use the AR Library to import complete 3D objects and audio clips straight into your project.
+Use AR Library to import complete 3D objects, audio clips, patch assets and scripts into your Spark AR Studio projects.
 It's a quick and easy way to start building your own effects.

-We've partnered with Sketchfab to provide 3D models for AR Library.
+We've partnered with Sketchfab to provide a huge range of 3D models.
 Before you can download 3D objects from the library, you'll need to log in with your Sketchfab account.
-If you don't have a Sketchfab account, you can create one for free.
+If you don't have a Sketchfab account you can create one for free.

-You can manage the Sketchfab account you're logged in to AR Library with by clicking Preferences in the toolbar, then clicking AR Library.
+To manage the Sketchfab account you're logged into AR Library with, click Preferences in the toolbar, then AR Library.

 To add the asset to your project, click Import.

-When the asset is selected in Spark AR Studio, in the Inspector panel you'll see:
+When the asset is selected in Spark AR Studio, in the Inspector you'll see: